Mogankumar/Mogankumar/README.md

 # About Me:
 Hi 👋, I’m Mogankumar.
-Turning ideas into AI-powered products — one repo at a time.
+Turning ideas into AI-powered solutions — one repo at a time.

 # 💻 Tech Stack: